lindaprotocol/documentation-en/docs/api/http.md

 This article introduces FullNode's HTTP APIs and their usage.

 !!!
 Note
-    Although TRON has avoided XSS by setting the Content-Type of HTTP APIs to application/json, there are a few APIs that don't have input validation.
+    Although LINDA has avoided XSS by setting the Content-Type of HTTP APIs to application/json, there are a few APIs that don't have input validation.
 To better protect user data security, we recommend that you correctly encode any data from APIs before using it in any UI, especially when the parameter visible equals true.

     Here is a typical XSS protection method: Encode all data from the APIs in HTML.
 Use methods such as `encodeURIComponent()` or `escape()` to encode the data, which can convert special characters into their HTML entities and prevent them from being interpreted as HTML code by the browser.

     Please ensure that XSS protection is implemented for all data from the APIs to maintain the security of user data.
 We understand that you may need more information about XSS protection.
 It is recommended that you refer to the following resources: [OWASP XSS Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html).

-The TRON node's HTTP API supports two address formats.
+The LINDA node's HTTP API supports two address formats.
 Developers can use the visible parameter to control the address format in both requests and responses.

 The rules for the visible parameter are as follows: